 The majority of our employees are customer-facing, interacting with thousands of people every day.
-In April 2020, we increased our minimum wage from \$15 to \$16.50 per hour and committed that in 2022 all hourly employees will have a minimum starting rate of \$20 per hour.
+In March 2021, we increased our minimum wage from \$16.50 to \$18.00 per hour and committed that in 2022 all hourly employees will have a minimum starting rate of \$20 per hour.
 A \$20 per hour minimum wage will enable us to build and retain our highly skilled workforce.

-Driving a diverse and inclusive culture.
+• Enabling a diverse and inclusive culture.
+At Charter, diversity and inclusion mean more than legal or compliance requirements.
 We are committed to diversity and inclusion in every aspect of our business.
-As we strive to deliver high-quality products and services that exceed our customers' expectations, we embrace the unique perspectives and experiences of our employees and partners and the communities we serve.
-Our diversity and inclusion efforts are guided by our Executive Steering Committee, External Diversity & Inclusion Council and Diversity & Inclusion team.
+We strive to deliver high-quality products and services that exceed our customers' expectations, and embrace the unique perspectives and experiences of our employees and partners and the communities we serve.
+Our diversity and inclusion efforts are guided by our Executive Steering Committee, External Diversity & Inclusion Council and Diversity & Inclusion team, who regularly assess our progress to ensure we are achieving our goals.
 Charter's Board of Directors also reviews diversity and inclusion progress annually.
 We are striving to enhance diversity at every level of our organization, including among our senior leaders.

-In 2019, we launched five Business Resource Groups ("BRGs") focused on disability, LGBTQ, multicultural, veterans and women.
+We have five Business Resource Groups ("BRGs") focused on people with disabilities, the LGBTQ+ community, employees with multicultural backgrounds, veterans and women.
 These voluntary groups connect employees with shared characteristics, life experiences, and interests, and enable them to engage in activities that advance our culture of inclusion and contribute to business success.
-BRGs empower our team members to grow and succeed by providing networking, mentorship and skill-building opportunities.
-We are also building momentum with our Charter Inclusion Talks (the "Talks"), which is an internal speaker series built around cultural heritage and identity.
-The Talks, which are held across our footprint, raise awareness of the many identities and heritages that contribute to our success.
+Our BRGs have empowered our team members to grow and succeed by providing networking, mentorship and skill-building opportunities.
+In 2021, we continued our Charter Inclusion Talks, an internal speaker series built around cultural heritage and identity.
+Charter Inclusion Talks, which are held across our footprint, raise awareness of the many identities and heritages that contribute to our success and promote inclusive behaviors for the workplace.

 • Focusing on a safe and healthy workplace.
 We value our employees and are committed to providing a safe and healthy workplace.
-All employees are required to comply with company safety rules and expectations, and are expected to actively contribute to making our company a safer place to work.
-In response to COVID-19, as one of the Federal Emergency Management Agency's community lifeline sectors, we continue to maintain operations while employing the latest Center for Disease Control and Prevention ("CDC") guidelines to promote the health of our employees.
+All employees are required to comply with company safety rules and expectations, and are expected to actively contribute to making our company a safer place to work, including in response to COVID-19.